 Cynics were quick to label a generous government broadband funding announcement as pork barrel politics.
 There’s something in that.
 New Zealand is, after all, in the run up to what looks like a tightly fought election.

 Yet anyone looking closely at the existing fibre network and the second phase of the Rural Broadband Initiative could have figured out that government needs to spend more to fill the remaining broadband gaps.

 It was only a matter of time.

 English, Bridges plug regional broadband holes

-In the event, Prime Minister Bill English and Communications Minister Simon Bridges managed to find the extra money needed to plug the holes.
+In the event, Prime Minister Bill English and Communications Minister Simon Bridges managed to find the extra government money needed to plug the holes.
 Sure, it is smart politics.
 It is also a smart communications strategy.

 By the time the money is spent, New Zealand will have world-class broadband infrastructure.
 The cities were always going to get that.
 Now the regions will too.
 On paper New Zealand will have the world’s best rural broadband.